sebhtml/novigrad/README.md

 # Roadmap

-- make simple dataset work with words as rows

-- make static embeddings work for simple dataset
 - make static embeddings work for megaman dataset
 - output is taken in the last column of softmax (probability of next token)- activate matrix in place
 - add an abstraction for loss